top of page

 1. Chocolate Chia Layer

-In a bowl, whisk together 1½ cups almond milk, Greek yogurt, cocoa powder, maple syrup, vanilla extract, salt, cinnamon, and collagen until smooth.
-Stir in the chia seeds.
-Let sit 10 minutes, then stir again to break up any clumps.
-Refrigerate at least 4 hours or overnight to thicken.
+To make the chocolate chia layer, whisk together 1½ cups unsweetened almond milk, 6 tablespoons full-fat Greek yogurt, 4 tablespoons unsweetened cocoa powder, 1½ tablespoons maple syrup, 1 teaspoon vanilla extract, ½ teaspoon fine sea salt, and ¼ teaspoon cinnamon in a bowl until smooth.
+If you are using collagen, add 2 teaspoons.
+Stir in 6 tablespoons chia seeds, let the mixture sit for 10 minutes, then stir again to break up any clumps.
+Refrigerate at least 4 hours or overnight to allow it to thicken.

 2. Peanut Butter Chia Layer

-In another bowl, whisk together ¾ cup almond milk, Greek yogurt, peanut butter, maple syrup, vanilla extract, and protein powder (if using) until smooth.
-Stir in the chia seeds.
-Let sit 10 minutes, then stir again.
-Refrigerate at least 4 hours or overnight to thicken.
+For the peanut butter chia layer, in another bowl, whisk together ¾ cup unsweetened almond milk, 3 tablespoons full-fat Greek yogurt, 3 tablespoons natural peanut butter, 2 teaspoons maple syrup, ½ teaspoon vanilla extract, and ¼ teaspoon fine sea salt.
+If desired, add ½ to 1 scoop of protein powder.
+Stir in 3 tablespoons chia seeds, let sit for 10 minutes, stir again, and refrigerate for at least 4 hours or overnight.

 3. Assemble